qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ☞  Right hand pinky is no longer overused, as it is on regular keyboards.

-☞  Every time you have 0-9 enumerations / numbers, they are on the same fingers as a standard keyboard.
+☞  0-9 enumerations / numbers, they are on the same fingers as a standard keyboard.

 ☞  The symbols normally reached by shifting a number, are also still on the same fingers.

-☞  On all layers possible / needed the modifiers are in their usual spots.

 ☞  Because one often uses an F-key only once, the layer can switch back to Base after an F-key is used.

-☞  Because it is hard to touch more than 3 keys, there are modifier combination keys on `_FUN` layer for use with F-keys.
+☞  Modifier combination keys on `_FUN` layer for use with F-keys.

 ☞  The movement layer has a bunch of layout options, and allows for mouse use.